mohitpatil/screen-streamer/README.md

 2) Open Another terminal, Go to api folder, this is Local JSON Data for this app, run ### `npm install` and then ### `npm start`

-3) Go to smtpserver folder, this is used for Live Streaming your screen, Additional to this commands, you can also get OBD(https://obsproject.com/welcome), downlaod it and do the setup. run ### `npm install` and then ### `npm start`
+3) Open Another terminal, Go to smtpserver folder, this is used for Live Streaming your screen, Additional to this commands, you can also get OBD(https://obsproject.com/welcome), downlaod it and do the setup. run ### `npm install` and then ### `npm start`